My Real Estate Journey

 • What does a prop manager do?

 • Will help find a tenant if you don’t have one.
-Payment is usually first month’s rent and 6-8% in fees.
-Or you can find your own tenant.
+Payment is usually first month’s rent and 6-10% in fees.

 • Especially if you’re away, the property manager can deal with all your tenants’ requests, broken fixtures, etc. They have contacts and deals with other people locally to help out on this.

-Step 7: Determine rent.
+Step 7: Rent house

 Tips